Neutering a dog: what should I keep in mind?

 When to neuter a dog?

-It's not always appropriate to neuter a dog.
+It is not always appropriate to neuter a dog.
 Each animal's age, breed, sex, and special circumstances must be taken into account.
-Therefore, it's best in all cases to consult a veterinarian beforehand and, if you're not satisfied with the answer, seek a second opinion.
-Keep in mind that, as with any invasive operation—one that uses general anesthesia—there are associated health risks.
-Now, if we focus the question of when to neuter a dog on the appropriate age, we should consider the following:
+Therefore, it's best in all cases to consult a veterinarian beforehand, and if you're not satisfied with the answer, seek a second opinion.
+Keep in mind that, as with any invasive surgery—one that uses general anesthesia—there are associated health risks.
+Now, if we focus on the question of when to neuter a dog based on the age to neuter a dog, we should consider the following:

 When do you notice the effects of neutering a dog?